Codit/Codit.Blog.Cache/ReadMe.md

 ### Client ###

-To write a value, create an instance of the RedisCacheClient, and as parameters pass a typed cache key, a value and a optional time-to-live.
+To write a value, create an instance of the RedisCacheClient, and as parameters pass a typed cache key, a value and an optional time-to-live.

     var client = new RedisCacheClient();